BanceDev/QuakePrism/docs/MANUAL.md

 </p>

 The palette editor is composed of an array of colors that loads in the palette.lmp file from your projects gfx directory on startup.
 To edit the palette click on one of the colors and a popup will apear that allows you to change the color.
 To save your palette to your project's palette.lmp file press the export button at the top of the pane.

+### Sprite Tools

+"insert sprite panel image here"

+The sprite tools take on a similar design to the model viewer.
+It also contains a slider for animating sprites as well as utility buttons for saving, loading, and adding/removing frames from a sprite.
+There is also a handy checkbox that visualizes the bounding radius for the sprite.
+The right column allows you to modify the other sprite properties that are relevant to how it is used in the Quake engine.

+### WAD Tools

+"insert wad panel here"

+The WAD tools are a very streamlined and minimalistic approach to creating and editing WAD files.
+It supports both WADs for mapping (miptex WADs) as well as WADs for UI (lump WADs) like the gfx.wad file that ships with the game.
+The tooling for both of these texture types is exactly the same since all of the mipmapping for the map WADs is done for you by the program.

+Using the button toolbar at the top you can create, export, and add new textures to your WAD.
+To remove or export and individual texture click on a texture and a popup will show up to allow you to do those operations.

 ## Templates